 - Scavenger hunt with a toy: If your dog has a toy they can retrieve by name, use that one for this particular game.
 Use the commands “sit” and “stay” go to hide the toy in another room.
 When you’re done, release your dog and encourage them to find their toy.
 You may need to guide your dog a few feet away from the toy to help them understand.
 Consider giving them a treat each time they find their toy!

 Dog-lovers know how much their dogs love special treats.
 As a fresh change, try freezing a Kong filled with peanut butter to give to your special friend.
 Peanut butter can add a neat challenge to their treat, encouraging them to work at digging out the tasty reward.

 4. Play Interactive Games

 A great way to include interaction in your games can be with dog puzzles.
 There are several dog puzzles available for all breeds and abilities to enjoy, and are made with your dog’s preferences in mind, such as how much they like to chew, and how much interaction they need.
 Pet puzzles can be used to burn out energy while keeping them entertained and can mentally stimulate their brain to encourage problem-solving.

 We Love Animals at ACL!

 At Air City Lofts, we believe furry friends are family.
-Our pet-friendly apartments are a great size for many breeds to enjoy.
+Our pet-friendly apartments for rent in Rome, NY are a great size for many breeds to enjoy.
 If you’re interested in a one-bedroom apartment, check out our availability!
 We can’t wait to meet you and your forever friend.